 Is there a conflict of interest between the author and the article?
 Sometimes, companies will fund the research that’s being presented or will hire a credentialed professional to report findings on their behalf.
 While there are chances these reports are valid, it is important to regard these articles with caution.

 Some companies act as neutral third parties to do research and report the findings in articles.

 Peer-reviewed journals and articles typically undergo a thorough review by someone who is credentialed in the author’s field of study.
 The process usually includes checking the author’s references, statistics, data, and if the research methods used were sound practices.
 If you are reading a synopsis of the research on a random internet article you may have to do some digging to figure this out, but this is an aspect that should not be overlooked.

 3) Is the source reliable, if not peer-reviewed?

 The term, “reliable source” generally refers to a respected, long-standing source of information, making it more of a subjective definition.
 Examples such as these would be publications such as the New York Times, Times Magazine, and Huffington Post.
-For Fitness Professionals, it could be publication such as Personal Fitness Professional Magazine or Body Builder Magazine.
-There are also long-standing industry specific magazines such as Runners World and Tennis Magazine.
+For Fitness Professionals, it could be a publication such as Personal Fitness Professional Magazine or Body Builder Magazine.
+There are also long-standing industry-specific magazines such as Runners World and Tennis Magazine.

 4) Is the topic anecdotal or backed by statistical data, facts, or historical detail?